 AAM allows you to customize access settings for any post, term or even set default access to all posts and terms for individual user, role or all users at once.
 When AAM tries to determine access settings to requested post or term, at first, it checks if there are any explicit settings customized for a current user and if not, it moves step-by-step up the hierarchical structure (as shown on the diagram above) until it finds any access settings.

-Keep in mind that terms are also organized in hierarchical order, that is why AAM additionally takes this in consideration and inherits access settings as show on the following diagram (this inheritance is triggered only if you have installed and activated Plus Package extension).
+Keep in mind that terms are also organized in hierarchical order, that is why AAM additionally takes this in consideration and inherits access settings as show on the following diagram (this inheritance is triggered only if you have installed and activated Plus Package add-on).

 WordPress does not support role hierarchy and roles cannot have parent roles.
 With Role Hierarchy, you can create a complex tree of roles and AAM will take their relationships in consideration during the access inheritance.